nickwlong/social_network/recipe/account_recipe.md

-# post Model and Repository Classes Design Recipe
+# Account Model and Repository Classes Design Recipe

 _Copy this recipe template to design and implement Model and Repository classes for a database table._